hamhub7/TAS-nx/README.md

 For help or questions, join the SMO TAS discord (https://discord.gg/qeamCcV) or DM me on Discord (Hamhub7#5417)

 For easier script production, try Dethstroek's Script Maker: https://github.com/dethstroek/tas-nx-script-maker/

+Donate to me on paypal at https://www.paypal.me/aaronhamhub if you are interested in supporting the process